jwworth/sql-workshop/README.md

 Open up the `lesson.sql` you find there in your text editor.

+### Additional Resources

+You can't beat the official [PostgreSQL docs][pg-docs].
+They are about as good as documentation gets.

+From us, we're proud to have contributed [PG Casts][pgcasts].
+This series of videos covers in greater detail many of the commands we'll teach today.

 ### License

 This project is released under the [MIT License][mit].